jingwenshang/job-tracker/README.md

 If you encounter **a long wait after clicking register**, just give it a moment.
 The service is spinning up in the background.

+**⚠️ Note on AI Features and Model Access**

+This project includes AI features (such as summarization or job suggestions), **but the deployed version does not connect to any real AI model or API key** — to avoid usage-based billing from model providers.

+💡 To use AI features, users are encouraged to **plug in their own model endpoints and access tokens**, depending on the provider of their choice (e.g., Hugging Face, OpenAI, etc.)

+This makes the project **fully customizable**, while keeping the deployed version cost-free.

 ---